Zir0-93/zir0-93.github.io/_posts/2018-02-10-analyzing_review_comments.md

 ```(307, 1499)```

-We dedicate 80% of the data to the training set, which we use to train our SVM classifier.
+We dedicate 80% of our 1000 GitHub review comments data to the training set, which we use to train our SVM classifier.
 The remaining 20% of the
 data will be dedicated to the test set, which we use to test the performance of the developed classifier.

 ```python